-Kim Kardashian Instagram Sends A New Message To Fans
+Kim Kardashian’s Instagram Sends A New Message To Fans

 Callaway stated that he thinks that Kim’s first family shots in the rented, modest home seemed anything but natural.

-“There’s nothing effortless about what she’s doing, and in trying to look effortless, it looks sort of forced.”
+“There’s nothing effortless about what she’s doing, and in trying to look effortless, it looks sort of forced.

 “In the psychology of using film to send a message, what she’s doing is interesting.
 It’s showing this wholesome image of a mom in these nostalgic filters.”